javelit/docs/content/get-started/installation/_index.md

 <h5>Option 3: Embedded in a Spring project</h5>

-Best for ... integrating Jeamlit in a Spring project.
+Best for ... integrating Javelit in a Spring project.

 </RefCard>